 - Secondary spinal stenosis: a secondary or acquired form of the disease is a part of the degenerative changes.
 This can occur due to the following reasons:

 - Trauma- automobile accidents, slip, and fall accidents or direct blunt trauma, etc.

 - Systemic diseases that may be involved in secondary stenosis include Paget disease, fluorosis, acromegaly, neoplasm, and ankylosing spondylitis.

 SYMPTOMS OF SPINAL STENOSIS

-Both congenital and acquired form of the disease confers a risk of acute neurological injury to the patient.
+Both congenital and acquired forms of the disease confer a risk of acute neurological injury to the patient.
 This may present as one or more of the following symptoms: